Adam Rich, former 'Eight Is Enough' child star, dies at 54

 Associated Press

-LOS ANGELES (AP) — Adam Rich, the child actor with a pageboy mop-top who charmed TV audiences in the late 1970s as “America’s little brother” on “Eight is Enough,” has died.
+LOS ANGELES (AP) — Adam Rich, the child actor with a pageboy mop-top who charmed TV audiences as “America’s little brother” on “Eight is Enough,” has died.
 He was 54.

-Rich died Saturday in the Brentwood section of Los Angeles, said Lt.
+Rich died Saturday at his home in the Brentwood section of Los Angeles, said Lt.
 Aimee Earl of the Los Angeles County Medical-Examiner Coroner’s office.
 The cause of death was under investigation but was not considered to be suspicious.

-Rich had a limited acting career after playing Nicholas Bradford, the youngest of eight children, on the ABC hit dramedy that ran from from 1977 to 1981.
+Rich had a limited acting career after starring at age 8 as Nicholas Bradford, the youngest of eight children, on the ABC hit dramedy that ran from from 1977 to 1981.

 He had several run-ins with police related to drugs and alcohol — and sought treatment at the Betty Ford Center in Rancho Mirage.

 Rich suffered from a type of depression that defied treatment and he had tried to erase the stigma of talking about mental illness, said publicist Danny Deraney.
-He unsuccessfully tried experimental cures over the years and had remained sober.
+He unsuccessfully tried experimental cures over the years.

 Deraney said he and others close to Rich were worried in recent weeks when they couldn’t reach him.

-Rich frequently discussed his condition on Twitter and noted in October that he’d been sober for seven years.
+Rich discussed his mental health on Twitter and noted in October that he’d been sober for seven years.
 He said he wasn’t perfect — referring to arrests, many stints in rehab, several overdoses and “countless detoxes (and) relapses” — and urged his nearly 19,000 followers to never give up.

-Rich also tweeted a picture of himself from his heyday with one-time child star Mickey Rooney.
+Rich posted a picture of himself from his heyday with one-time child star Mickey Rooney.

 “Everyone used to say to me, ‘You are the modern day Mickey Rooney,’” he tweeted.
 “But when Mickey Rooney told me that himself, it meant a helluva a lot more to me!”

+Nearly 27 years ago, Rich participated in a hoax that Might magazine published about the actor getting killed in a robbery outside a Los Angeles nightclub in 1996.
+The article in the little-known magazine was intended as a satire of America’s celebrity obsession but fizzled when the spoof was revealed.

+“I think we were a little too subtle.
+People were not getting the joke,” Rich later told the Chicago Tribune.
+“I don’t want to be dead.”

-Rich became known as the little brother to a generation of TV viewers as the youngest child to a syndicated newspaper columnist played by Dick Van Patten, who has to raise eight children alone after the death of his wife in the first season of the show.
+Rich was the little brother to a generation of TV viewers as the mop-top son of a newspaper columnist played by Dick Van Patten, who has to raise eight children alone after his wife in the show — and the actress who played her — died during filming of the first season.

-Rich starred in the series “Code Red” from 1981-82 and voiced the character of Presto the Magician on “Dungeons and Dragons” from 1983-85.
-He also reprised his most famous role in two “Eight is Enough” TV movie reunions.
+Rich starred in the series “Code Red” from 1981-82 and voiced the character of Presto the Magician on “Dungeons & Dragons” from 1983-85, according to the IMDB.com.
+He reprised his best-known role in two “Eight is Enough” TV movie reunions.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.